med-air/FL-COVID/README.md

     If there is no conda installed on your PC, please find the installers from https://www.anaconda.com/products/individual

-    If you have already installed conda, please use the following command to setup environment quickly.
+    If you have already installed conda, please change the directory to the same level as `environment.yaml` and use the following command to setup environment quickly.

     > conda env create -f environment.yaml